 The Norfolk Yeomanry for a short time (1901-1904) switched to this Colonial Pattern helmet with a brass spike.
 Ordinary ranks had a plain drab pagri wrapped around the helmet, while officers were distinguished by a blue version as seen in the helmet I discovered below.

 Unlike their northern brethren, the Suffolk Yeomanry managed to more or less maintain a constant presence since its inception, in part relying on recruiting additional troops from neighbouring counties whose yeomanry had disbanded, such as Norfolk.
 By 1855, the title of “The Loyal Suffolk Yeomanry” was in use, with the adopted uniform being of a rifle green hussar style uniform to match (see below).
 This later became navy blue with red facings, a colour which would also appear on their caps.

 Examples of their busbies (red bags and white plumes) were displayed, together with officer’s epaulettes and undress headgear such as the red coloured pillbox and field service caps.
 The yellow cap seen below with the GviiR cypher is of the Norfolk Yeomanry.

 Some of the most interesting helmets on display were the behind glass partition.
-These included a Tarleton in fine condition from the green-coated Norfolk Rangers (c.1789), a helmet of the Swaffam Troop missing its crest and badge (c.1798), an officer’s imposing bicorne hat, and three fine Suffolk Yeomanry Cavalry helmets from around 1815 (centre left photo).
+These included a Tarleton in good condition from the green-coated Norfolk Rangers (c.1789), a helmet of the Swaffam Troop missing its crest and badge (c.1798), an officer’s imposing bicorne hat, and three excellent Suffolk Yeomanry Cavalry helmets from around 1815 (centre left photo).